-The terms of office for our trustees, Edwin B. Brewer, Jr., Thomas J. Crocker, Jeffrey H. Fisher, David Grissen, Mary Beth Higgins, Robert Perlmutter, Rolf E. Ruhfus and Ethel Isaacs Williams will each expire at the Annual Meeting.
-The Nominating and Corporate Governance Committee recommended for nomination, and the Board has nominated, each of Ms. Higgins, Ms. Williams and Messrs.
-Brewer, Grissen, Fisher, Perlmutter and Ruhfus to serve as trustees of our Company for one-year terms expiring at our 2024 annual meeting of shareholders and until their successors are duly elected and qualified.
-Mr. Crocker is not seeking reelection and thus will retire from our Board of Trustees upon the expiration of his term.
+The terms of office for our trustees, Edwin B. Brewer, Jr., Jeffrey H. Fisher, David Grissen, Mary Beth Higgins, Robert Perlmutter, Rolf E. Ruhfus and Ethel Isaacs Williams will expire at the Annual Meeting.
+The Nominating and Corporate Governance Committee recommended for nomination, and the Board has nominated Ms. Higgins, Ms. Williams and each of Messrs.
+Brewer, Grissen, Fisher, Perlmutter and Ruhfus to serve as trustees of our Company for one-year terms expiring at our 2025 annual meeting of shareholders and until their successors are duly elected and qualified.

-Unless a shareholder specifies otherwise, or does not return the enclosed proxy, each shareholder's common shares represented by the enclosed proxy will be voted FOR the election of the nominees to serve as trustees until the 2024 annual meeting and until their successors are elected and qualified.
+Unless a shareholder specifies otherwise, or does not return the enclosed proxy, each shareholder's common shares represented by the enclosed proxy will be voted FOR the election of the nominees to serve as trustees until the 2025 annual meeting and until their successors are elected and qualified.
 Each nominee has indicated his or her willingness to serve if elected.
 While not anticipated, if any nominee shall become unavailable or unwilling to serve as a trustee for any reason, the persons named as proxies on the proxy card may vote for any substitute nominee proposed by the Board of Trustees.